 Robot Technician: Job Outlook and Requirements for Becoming a Robotics Technician

-Robotics engineering is an exciting and growing field, and a career in Robotics Technology offers an accessible entry point.
-With a 2-year associate degree, individuals can begin working as Robot Technicians to manufacture, service and repair robots for industrial use.
+With a two-year associate's degree, individuals can begin working as Robot Technicians to manufacture, service, and repair robots for industrial use.
 With on-the-job experience and further education, the growth potential for Robotics Technology careers is significant, and paths for expansion in this industry are abundant.

 Career Definition: Robot Technology